q2s2t/node-7z/README.md

 This package will download the 7zip binaries at install time.
 Host system does not need to have 7zip installed or in PATH.

+This package will download the 7zip binaries at install time.
+Host system does not need to have 7zip installed or in PATH.

 The binaries will be downloaded from:
 > On Linux - https://sourceforge.net/projects/p7zip
 > On Windows - http://www.7-zip.org/download.html